Click here for FAQs on business eligiblity and more.

 When must contributions be made in order to take a deduction for a given year?

 Employer contributions must be made by the business tax filing

 deadline plus extensions.
 Generally, salary deferrals should be

 deposited by the 15th business day following the month in which

 they are withheld from pay or business income.

 What are my administrative responsibilities?

 Since your plan covers only owners and spouses, your administrative requirements are minimal.
 In addition to remitting contributions to the plan, the IRS requires an annual filing of the Form 5500-EZ.
-Generally, no filing is required until total assets exceed $250,000 (or you terminate the plan).
+Generally, no filing is required until total plan assets exceed $250,000 (or you terminate the plan (regardless of plan size)).
 Pioneer offers an optional low cost service to provide you with a signature-ready form.
-If you prefer to prepare the 5500-EZ yourself, Pioneer will automatically send you an annual package of filing instructions.
+If you prefer to prepare the 5500-EZ yourself, Pioneer will make available an annual package of filing instructions.

 Before investing, consider the productís investment objectives, risks, charges and expenses.
 Contact your advisor or Pioneer Investments for a prospectus or summary prospectus containing this information.
 Read it carefully.